Rangpur, Assam: Capital City

 Rangpur was second Amaravati (first being the Amaravati of Indra) surrounded by the Visistha Jahnavi (i.e. Dikhow) in the north, the river Namdang in the west and the river Dimbawati (i.e. Dimow) in the south.
-It was surrounded by four successive mud forts with timber fence on the top and inside of which there were brick and stone ramparts, masonroy buildings, stores of gold, silver, copper, bell-metal, scent, precious ornament, arms and ammunition and tanks full of lotus.
-Besides these, Rangpur,as he writes, was covered by the lines of trees like-mango, jackal fruit, paniyal, jamu, arecanut, orange and coconut.
+The city was protected by four mud forts surmounted by wooden fortifications, inside of which there were brick and stone ramparts, masonry buildings, stores of gold, silver, copper, bell-metal, scent, precious ornaments, arms and ammunition and tanks full of lotus.
+Besides these, Rangpur was covered by the lines of trees like mango, jackfruit, paniyal, jamu, arecanut, orange and coconut.